 The rapids there are not easy to handle.

 From the day it was founded until today, many religions and cultures passed through Banja Luka.
 Slowly over the years, the city was becoming a place filled with interesting history, culture, as well as some of the most interesting legends you will find in the region.
-None of them is more famous, that the one about Safikada.
+None of them is more famous than the one about Safikada.

 Safikada drown in sorrow, heads to the Kastel fortress, and in her most beautiful dress, she stands in front of the cannon that fired every day exactly at noon, not wanting to continue her life without Omer